What is SSH and how to use it for controlling other machines?

 docker exec -it b7dfc2f4d0c4 /bin/bash ssh -i /config/ssh/id_rsa -o StrictHostKeyChecking=no firstname.lastname@example.org 'sudo reboot'

-If all went well you congratz again you rebooted your
+If all went well you congrats again you rebooted your

 mister.slave from Homeassistant manually!

-- Defines in which directory our private SSH key can be found
+-i /config/ssh/id_rsa: Defines in which directory our private SSH key can be found.

-- Says to your SSH client to not prompt you with warning messages or yes/no questions when host has changed 4.
+-o StrictHostKeyChecking=no: Says to your SSH client to not prompt you with warning messages or yes/no questions when host has changed.

-b7dfc2f4d0c4 is an unique id of my docker container yours will definetely vary!
+b7dfc2f4d0c4 is a unique ID of my docker container yours will definitely vary!

-if you are confused refer to steps we did in the beggining: “1.1 MASTER”
+if you are confused refer to steps we did in the beginning Set Up MASTER chapter.

-if your SLAVE rebooted you can continue to step: “3 Adding Homeassistant Components”
+When your SLAVE has rebooted you can continue to Add Homeassistant Components.

 Add these lines to your